quasar1357/assembly_annotation/DISCUSSION.md

     - **Dotplots:** For just a pair of genomes.
 With reference genome: How could we use it to improve the contiguity of your genome assembly?

-        **Answer**:
-        - *Look for anomalies in the dot plots that might indicate misassemblies or errors in the assembly.
-Could include breaks in synteny, unexpected inversions, or regions with irregular patterns.*
+        - Look for anomalies in the dot plots that might indicate misassemblies or errors in the assembly.
+Could include breaks in synteny, unexpected inversions, or regions with irregular patterns.
-        - *Refine Assembly: correcting misassemblies, resolving repeat regions, or filling gaps.*
+        - Refine Assembly: correcting misassemblies, resolving repeat regions, or filling gaps.

         ![Alt text](images/dotplot_ref.png)